syncfusion-content/xamarin.android-docs/xamarin-android/DataSource/Getting-Started.md

 }
 {% endhighlight %}
 {% endtabs %}

 ## Sorting

-DataSource also allows to sort the bound source by using the `DataSource.SortDescriptors` property**.**  You can create a `SortDescriptor` for the property to be sorted and add it in the `DataSource.SortDescriptors` collection.
+DataSource also allows to sort the bound source by using the `DataSource.SortDescriptors` property.
+You can create a `SortDescriptor` for the property to be sorted and add it in the `DataSource.SortDescriptors` collection.
 SortDescriptor object holds following three properties:

 * PropertyName: Name of the sorted property.
 * Direction: An object of type `ListSortDirection` defines the sorting direction.
-* Comparer: Comparer to be applied in when sorting take place The following code illustrates this.
+* Comparer: Comparer to be applied in when sorting take place

+ The following code illustrates this.
 {% tabs %}
 {% highlight c# %}